cometbft/cometbft/spec/p2p/reactor/p2p-api.md

     func (p Peer) Send(e Envelope) bool
     func (p Peer) TrySend(e Envelope) bool

-The two message-sending methods receive an `Envelope`, which content should be set as follows:
+The two message-sending methods receive an `Envelope`, whose content should be set as follows:

 - `ChannelID`: the channel the message should be sent through, which defines